vippsas/vipps-login-api/api-guide/overview.md

 ### Vipps Login + Vipps Recurring

+The Login API and the [Recurring API](https://vippsas.github.io/vipps-developer-docs/docs/APIs/recurring-api) can be used together making registration and payment of subscriptions simple for your customers.

 * [Vipps Login + Vipps Recurring](../how-it-works/vipps-login-recurring-howitworks.md): Learn how you can use Login and Recurring together.